Developer: Square Publisher: Square Released: 1987 Genre: Racing

 Rad Racer is the first racing game I can say I legitimately enjoyed.
 I had played a few racing games before its release such as Pole Position and Hang On but viewed them as mostly novelties.
 Rad Racer captured my attention with its slick presentation, awesome music, and tight gameplay.
 And all this from Squaresoft!
 Who knows, if they keep this up they might be going places.
 I kid, I kid.
 Rad Racer is a great game and still entertaining today in short bursts.

 As much as I like Rad Racer admittedly it owes a lot of its quality to Outrun.
 The two games are incredibly similar.
 Both games feature the same red Ferrari.
 They each have a radio with a choice of three incredibly catchy tunes.
 Both games are also a race against time.
-Although there are rival cars on the road you aren’t fighting for position but to simply reach the finish line in time.
+Although there are rival cars on the road you are not fighting for position but to simply reach the finish line in time.
 Each course is broken down into multiple checkpoints that grant extra time and while the overall goal sounds simple Rad Racer is more intense than many current racing titles that feature thirty rival opponents.

 Even though it is derivative of Sega’s classic Rad Racer at least tries to be different.
 In addition to a stock Ferrari (they couldn’t be more blatant if they tried) you can choose a F1 racing machine.
 It sounds cool but in practice they are both identical.
 They both have the same handling and max speed; trust me I have tried to spot a difference.
 Even though the choice is cosmetic it is still pretty cool.
 The UI is a bit sparse but conveys everything it needs to such as speed and time.
 One curious omission is a map; you get an indicator for how long to the finish line but that is it.
 The biggest difference is the setup.
 Instead of one massive map that lets you plot your own course Rad Racer has eight distinct tracks.